IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

-    the function should be deterministic, it **must not throw any exceptions**, and ideally it should be easy to cost (the execution time should depend on the sizes of the arguments in some fairly strightforward way).
+    the function should be deterministic, it **must not throw any exceptions**, and ideally it should be easy to cost (the execution time should depend on the sizes of the arguments in some fairly straightforward way).

-3. Add a tag for the Flat encoding in `instance Flat DefaultFun` in the same file.
-This should be different from all the existing tags and should be less than 128; typically you should use the smallest unused number.
+3. Add an integer tag for the new function to the `endcode` and `decode` methods in `instance Flat DefaultFun` in the same file.
+This determines how the new builtin is encoded in the `Flat` serialisation
+format: it should be different from all the existing tags and should be less than 128; typically you should use the smallest unused number.
 The existing tags **must not be changed** since changing them would prevent existing scripts from being decoded properly.

 4. The new builtin should now become automatically available in Plutus Core.